OndrejNepozitek/Edgar-DotNet/docs/grid2d/basics.md

 ```

-The result contains information about all the rooms in the level such as outline of a room or its position.
+The result contains information about all the rooms in the level such as outline of the room or its position.

 ## Saving the result
-If we want to quickly visualize the result, we can use the `DungeonDrawer<TRoom>` class and export the layout as PNG.
+If we want to quickly visualize the result, we can use the `DungeonDrawer<TRoom>` class and export the layout as a PNG image.

 ```